dpcrook/rpi-hw-js-demo/doc/rgb-slider.md

 ![Raspberry Pi 2 pinout](images/RP2_Pinout.png) <p><sub><em>Image made with <a href="http://fritzing.org/">Fritzing</a></em></sub></p>

-# Actually using to control
+# Actually using to control RGB LED from browser

 - Start the application by typing `node index.js`